muhme/quote_joomla/test/README.md

 ### 2nd Testing

-There is the end-to-end test suite `test.cy.js` with actual 66 tests for the different four module and three advanced options in the five supported languages.
+There is the end-to-end test suite `test.cy.js` with actual 76 tests for the backend translation, the different four module and three advanced options in the five supported languages.
 You can run with script e.g. for Joomla 5:
 ```
 host$ scripts/test.sh 5
 ```